ImeneYAHIAOUI/al-newbank/adr/adr004-backend-services-statuscheck.md

 ## Consequences

 ### Advantages:
-- Visible and comprehsenbile services state instead of performing direct calls to the business backends.
+- Visible and comprehsenbile services statuses instead of performing direct calls to the business backends.
 - Prometheus server is protected from overload thanks to the read-through caching strategy

 ### Disadvantages:
-- Given the use of the cache read-through strategy there is a potential lag of 5s.
+- Given the use of the cache read-through strategy there is a potential risk of conccurent changes in the cache and the same status result being returned to everyone.
+- A lag behind the services' real status by one second.